gnunn1/modernize-apps-jboss/docs/cdk-docs/md/04-mono-to-micro-part-2.md

 matches very well what you would get if you generated an empty project from the [Spring Initializr](https://start.spring.io) web page.
 For the moment you can ignore the content of the `fabric8/` folder (we will discuss this later).

-One this that differs slightly is the `pom.xml`.
+One file that differs slightly is the `pom.xml`.
 Please open the and examine it a bit closer (but do not change anything at this time)

 ``pom.xml``